-Back to Contents Page Back to Contents Page

-Department PHYSICAL EDUCATION

 Course Physical Education

-Level Higher

 Entry Requirement S4 → S5 National 5 PE A/B pass.
 A very keen interest in Sport & Physical Activity.
 Pupils who are performing/playing sport at a high level.
 Entry Requirement S5 → S6 National 5 PE pass.
 A very keen interest in Sport & Physical Activity.
 Pupils who are performing/playing sport at a high level.

-Higher PE will provide progression to Advanced Higher Physical Educati Certificates, Higher Education degrees, further study, employment and/c

-Progression Route Edinburgh University head of admissions stated: "the university views Higher Physical Education on an equal basis as other subjects".
+Progression Route Higher PE will provide progression to Advanced Higher Physical Education, Higher National Certificates, Higher Education degrees, further study, employment and/or training.
+Edinburgh University head of admissions stated: "the university views Higher Physical Education on an equal basis as other subjects".
 Glasgow University head of admissions stated: "please encourage your students to study Higher PE and I look forward to receiving applications for any discipline that contains this qualification".
 Careers: Sports Administration, Sports Medicine, Sports Science, Sports Coaching, Sports development and Physical Education Teaching.
 Higher PE is regarded as equal in value to all other subjects (such as Maths, English, etc) and applicants will never be discriminated against (Glasgow University states).
 Course Format Assessment: Practical Performance (50%) and Final Exam (50%)